rickithadi/bigduckmusic.com/src/pages/features/2020-10-18-weekly-picks-18th-october-2020.md

   - Islandeer
   - lewloh
 ---
-**Our top picks this week - featuring a melancholic anthem from Kotoji, hard-hitting footwork from iyer, and sweet indie pop from Much!**
+**Our top picks this week - featuring Sonic destruction from sl_owtalk, smooth indie rock from Islandeer, and folk pop from lewloh!**

 # sl_owtalk